phil-d-wilson/balenaLocating-ML/README.md

 ![Floorplan](https://i.ibb.co/pRJCqDm/Floorplan.jpg)

-Given the above floorplan and placement of devices, training data is captured for each room.
+The above floorplan shows the placement of devices.
+Training data is captured for each room.
 The training data is then used to sample sensor values to predict, via the KNN, where a BLE beacon is located.

 ### Simple KNN classifier